Vikings in Britain – Their Lasting Legacy

 The fall of Mercia 874

-In 874, the army finally conquered Mercia, exiling their king and installing Ceolwulf as their puppet king, and effectively ending their invasion as a single military force.
-Halfdán took a band of warriors northward and raided the Picts and the British kingdom of Strathclyde, to the north of Britain, and eventually returned to Northumbria, where he broke up his band, gave land to his warriors, and went to Ireland with his brother Ívarr.
+In 874, the army finally conquered Mercia, exiling their king and installing Ceolwulf as their puppet king.
+Effectively ending their invasion as a single military force.
+Halfdán took a band of warriors northward and raided the Picts and the British kingdom of Strathclyde, to the north.
+Eventually returning to Northumbria, where he broke up his band, granting land to his warriors.
+Himself going to Ireland with his brother Ívarr.

 The second band of Viking warriors was led by Guðrum, a Danish war leader, and established a base in what is now Cambridge, where they raided Wessex, taking the market town of Wareham in 875.
 After a number of successful raids, Alfred – now king of Wessex – met and defeated Guðrum at the Battle of Edington in 878, setting the borders between Wessex and the Danelaw, and effectively ending the invasion of the Great Heathen Army, 13 years after it had begun.